emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

 ### Create Data Tables

-Use the following SQL statements to create data table `emqx_messages` in PostgreSQL database for storing the client ID, topic, payload, and creating time of every message.
+Use the following SQL statements to create data table `t_mqtt_msg` in PostgreSQL database for storing the client ID, topic, payload, and creating time of every message.

   ```sql
   CREATE TABLE t_mqtt_msg (